ucrcsedept/course-support/learning_modules/containers/podman-setup/Student_Instructions-Windows11.md

 Once the installation is finished, click **Close** to exit the setup.

 To verify that we have successfully installed Podman, run <code><b>podman --version</b></code> in your terminal.

+## Podman Compose
+Podman containers are used for running applications in an isolated environment.
+It's quite common nowadays to see application deployments done in Podman for the numerous benefits it brings.
+However, it's often not as simple as just running a single container.
+Usually you may have many containers coming together to act as one cohesive service made up of many moving parts.
+Managing all of these at deployment time is messy, so to clean it up, Podman provides Podman Compose, a configuration tool used for running multiple containers at once.
+You can define all of the configuration in one YAML file, and then start all the containers with one command.

+You will need to install Podman-compose to run your container.

 The next step is to install Podman Compose.
 If you have not installed Anaconda yet, please refer to the instructions  [here](#prerequisites----anaconda).